richtxteditor/richtxteditor/README.md

 ###

-<p align="left">I'm John from New Jersey, USA.<br><br>- 🔭 I’m working on a e-commerce platform for my family's baked goods business.<br>- 📚 I'm currently learning Data Structures & Algorithms<br>- ⚡ In my free time I like to read and play video games</p>
+<p align="left">I'm John M. from New Jersey, USA.<br><br>- 🔭 I’m working on an e-commerce platform for my family's baked goods business.<br>- 📚 I'm currently learning Data Structures & Algorithms<br>- ⚡ In my free time, I like to read and play video games</p>

 ###